Homemaking: Effects of technology and advertising

-Utilities can potentially eliminate work like gathering and chopping firewood, shovelling coal, fetching water from outdoors, and heating cold tap water.
+Utilities can potentially eliminate work like gathering and chopping firewood, shoveling coal, fetching water from outdoors, and heating cold tap water.

 Historian Ruth Schwartz Cowan estimated that homemakers in the 1800s performed about 50–60 hours of work per week, and that this is the same as the 1990s.
 She says that, rather than reducing the amount of time devoted to housework, labor-saving devices have been used to make the same amount of time do more work, such as by vacuuming a rug instead of sweeping it, or washing fabrics more frequently.
 Modern parents also more frequently transport their children to after-school activities, and doctors no longer make house calls.